David Ury

 David Brian Ury (born September 30, 1973) is an American actor, stand-up comedian, YouTuber, and Japanese translation specialist.

 Early life and education

 Ury was born and raised in Sonoma, California.
 He graduated from Sonoma Valley High School, where he acted in theatre productions.
 He earned a bachelor's degree in linguistics at Evergreen State College in Olympia, Washington and studied abroad in Japan, where he became fluent in Japanese.

 Ury is a descendant of German Jewish impressionist painter Lesser Ury.

 Career

-Since studying abroad in Tokyo, Ury and has worked as a translator in film, television, and manga and currently (As of May 2011) translates and writes English adaptations for manga.
+Since studying abroad in Tokyo, Ury has worked as a translator in film, television, and manga and currently (As of May 2011) translates and writes English adaptations for manga.
 Ury moved to Los Angeles in August 2001 where he began performing stand-up comedy.

 Cartoonist Keith Knight, a neighbor of his, described Ury's acting career as "Spooge man" and "a cavalcade of reprobates, sleazeballs, derelicts, & weirdos."

 Appearances

 TV Series and Movies

 Ury has made several film and television appearances, including an episode of Tim Kring's Crossing Jordan and in Shoot 'Em Up.
 He also appeared in Heroes, Malcolm in the Middle, Life, Without a Trace, Breaking Bad, Better Call Saul, Zeke and Luther, and The Librarians.
 In March 2015, Ury was cast for Rob Zombie's slasher film 31 as Schizo-Head.

 A character actor, Ury has died on screen in almost every role he has portrayed.